UX

 Where the real shift happens

-On a number of projects, the biggest improvements haven’t come from redesigning screens, they’ve come from removing steps entirely, combining actions, or changing how decisions are handled behind the scenes.
+Those questions surface more than any design review.
+On multiple projects, the most significant improvements haven't come from redesigning screens.
+They've come from removing steps entirely, combining actions, or changing how decisions are handled behind the scenes.
+Shorter journeys, fewer inputs, less back and forth.
+Once that work is done, the design becomes considerably easier.

 Where UX actually adds value